 AIS system can also be used to monitor AtoNs and provide information on their status.
 In case of GNSS failures, monitoring messages (6 and 21) may not be transmitted correctly.
 AtoN managers cannot check AtoN status and act if a fault occurs.

 Floating AtoN may use GNSS to determine its position against the charted location.
-In cases of GNSS failure, such AtoN may provide false off-position alerts, potentially affecting AtoN over a large geographical area.
+In cases of GNSS failure, large geographical area may be affected and off-position alarms are generated by AtoN's.

 DGNSS IALA beacons are designed to meet Guideline G1112 [20].
 Two architectures of DGNSS system design can be implemented and differ in their response to a GNSS failure, as described in Guideline G1129 [21].